Concerns over armed police officers at routine incidents

 Mr Finnie said: "They are now routinely wearing them.
 That in its self concerns me.

-"The fact they are deployed in support of police officers at routine police incidents - for example the dispersal of people from public houses and night clubs - is, I think, a recipe for disaster and I am deeply concerned about it."'No need'
+"The fact they are deployed in support of police officers at routine police incidents - for example the dispersal of people from public houses and night clubs - is, I think, a recipe for disaster and I am deeply concerned about it."

 Mr Finnie said police carrying guns, along with the appearance of a riot van, have "no place" in the Highlands and Islands.